sksures/personalized-email-sender/README.md

 # personalized-email-sender

+Creating a personalized email sender script involves using a programming language like Python along

 The Personalized Email Sender Script automates the process of sending personalized emails to a list of recipients.
 It enables users to customize email content based on individual preferences and details, fostering more meaningful communication and engagement.

 Features